Trust Your Case to an

 If your baby suffers from Erb’s palsy, you may have grounds to file a medical malpractice case.
 If negligence occurred, your family deserves reimbursement for medical bills and lost wages, and your baby may benefit from compensation for future losses.

 Count on Our Team

-With highly qualified attorneys dedicated to helping plaintiffs, Younker Hyde Macfarlane can work tirelessly to represent your best interests in a personal injury or medical malpractice case.
+Our highly qualified attorneys are dedicated to helping plaintiffs and can work tirelessly to represent your best interests in a personal injury or medical malpractice case.

 We attain substantial settlements and verdicts for our clients because we have the knowledge, resources, and determination to seek justice for victims.

 Unlike some smaller firms, we never rush to settle when it is not in our client’s best interest, and we are always ready to go to trial, if necessary.
 Before devoting his career to helping victims, Norman Younker practiced as a defense attorney representing doctors and medical facilities.
-This experience provides Mr. Younker with a litigative edge when it comes to prosecuting medical malpractice cases.
-With our firm’s outstanding reputation, we regularly receive referrals from other attorneys and our past plaintiffs.
+This unique experience provides Mr. Younker with a litigative edge when it comes to prosecuting medical malpractice cases.

 Contact Us to Learn More

-If your family has been impacted by Erb’s palsy or another birth injury, seek legal representation from a law firm that gets results.
+If your family has been impacted by Erb’s palsy or another birth injury, seek representation from a law firm that achieves results.
 Your attorney's fees will be paid by your settlement or verdict, so there is no need to worry about legal bills.
-To schedule a consultation, contact us online or call us at (801)335-7025.
+To schedule a consultation, contact us online or call us at (801) 335-6467.